muhannad17/laravel-translation/readme.md

 translation:sync-missing-translation-keys
 ```
 This command will scan your project (using the paths supplied in the
-configuration file) and create all of the missing translation keys.
+configuration file) and create all the missing translation keys.
 This can be
 run for all languages or a single language.